Stackato-Garage/stackato-service-echo/README.md

 ## Install the service gems

-On the VM, go to the 'echo' directory and run 'bundle install':
+On the VM, go to the 'echo' directory and run 'bundle update':

     $ cd /s/vcap/services/echo
-    $ bundle install
+    $ bundle update

 ## Edit the config files

-Some settings in the default files will need to be modified.
+Some settings in the default files in the config/ directory will need to be modified.
 This may include:

 * `cloud_controller_uri`: This needs to match the API endpoint of your system (e.g. api.stackato-wxyz.local)
 * `token`: can be any string, but we will need to add this auth token to the cloud_controller in a later step
 * `mbus`: This should match the setting for other services.
-You can check the correct setting using `kato config redis_node mbus`
+You can check the correct setting using `kato config get redis_node mbus`

 ## Install to supervisord